Theodor Nette: Biography

 Born in Latvia (possible version).
 Son of the shoemaker.
 Learned German.
 Joined the Social Democratic Party when he was 17.
-After World War I broke he and his father was arrested.
+After World War I both him and his father were arrested.
 Imprisoned at Riga Central, later transported to Petrograd Kresty Prison.
 Released in March 1917 and returned to Latvia.
 Official version says that he worked underground since August 1917 when German troops occupied Riga.

-Since the beginning of 1918 worked in Petrograd as the secretary of the visa departament of RSFSR Narkomindel, later became a politcommissar of the second battalion of the 1st Red Latvian Riflemen regiment.
+Since the beginning of 1918 worked in Petrograd as the secretary of the visa department of RSFSR Narkomindel, later became a politcommissar of the second battalion of the 1st Red Latvian Riflemen regiment.
 After Soviet Latvia was declared in 1919 he was appointed as Chairman of the Jelgava revolutionary tribunal.
 Participated in the Civil War Southern Front.
 Since 1922 he became an official diplomatic courier of RSFSR Narkomindel.

-On February 5, 1926 Moscow – Riga train was assaulted between the Ikšķile and Salaspils station.
+On February 5, 1926, Moscow – Riga train was assaulted between the Ikšķile and Salaspils station.
 Armed men required the trainman to show courier's compartment and attacked the Soviet trade representative Pecherskiy.
-Nette and his partner Johann Mahmastal (1891—1942) took their guns but failed to close the door.
+Nette and his partner Johann Mahmastal (1891–1942) took their guns but failed to close the door.
 Nette shot first and hits one attacker, but was instantly killed by a headshot.
 Mahmastal was wounded in the abdomen and right arm.
 Two attackers were also wounded and retreated (they were later found dead), while at least one could escape.
 Mahmastal stayed in the coupe and guarded the diplomatic cargo until Riga, where USSR Plenipotentiary Officers arrived.